This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 There are many different reasons why someone would want to house sit.
 For us, we like pets but can’t have them because we are digital nomads.
 House sitting lets us have the experience of temporarily having pets while we travel.

 Another reason we love to house sit is to have the experience of living in a new environment or part of the world.
-Homeowners usually love to travel too, so this is something we can easily connect on.
+Pet parents usually love to travel too, so this is something we can easily connect on.

 If there isn’t a section marked specifically for “why you want to house sit”, then make sure to list the reasons why you want to house sit in your About Me section.

-This section is also a good time to show off how you are going to make the homeowners’ lives easier.
-Highlight that you want the homeowner to have peace of mind while they’re away.
-Mention that you’re happy to send pet and home updates as often as the homeowner wants.
+This section is also a good time to show off how you are going to make the pet parent’s lives easier.
+Highlight that you want the pet parent to have peace of mind while they’re away.
+Mention that you’re happy to send pet and home updates as often as the pet parent wants.

-Some homeowners want regular, almost daily, updates while others want to enjoy their trip knowing you’re taking care of everything.
-It differs from homeowner to homeowner.
+Some pet parents want regular, almost daily updates, while others want to enjoy their trip knowing you’re taking care of everything.
+It differs from pet parent to pet parent.

 Another important thing to mention in this section is how comfortable you are taking care of pets that require extra specialized care, like administering medication or taking them to the vet.
 Only include things in your profile that you are actually comfortable doing!